Here's some general information and frequently asked questions about the WIAA Boys State Basketball Tournament.

 Keep in mind that if you buy tickets from one of the schools you will be sitting with that school's section.
 If you purchase tickets online or at the Kohl Center you will be sitting in the general seating area, not with a particular school.

 Where can I find coverage of the tournament?

 TV - The State Tournament will be televised live on WKOW-TV in Madison, WAOW-TV in Wausau, WXOW-TV in La Crosse, WQOW-TV in Eau Claire, WYOW-TV in Eagle River, WMOW-TV in Crandon, WMLW-TV in Milwaukee, KBJR-MY9 in Duluth/Superior and WCWF W-14 in Green Bay and the Fox Valley.
 The Wisconsin Division of Quincy Media, Inc., will produce the coverage.
+The championships will also be streamed on the statewide network station websites.
 Also, download the Magic of March app for your source for live streaming video, scores, highlights and more about the WIAA State Boys Basketball Tournament on iOS or Android phones and tablets.